How to Discharge Student Loans in Bankruptcy: The Truth You Need to Know

 An adversary proceeding is essentially a lawsuit within your bankruptcy case.
 This separate legal action is required specifically to address student loan discharge.
 The process begins with filing a complaint, a document outlining why your student loans should be discharged based on undue hardship.

-- The Attorney General of the U.S. Department of Justice
+• The Attorney General of the United States

 When and how to file the undue hardship petition